Skip to main content

 📘Notes

-For Project Owners creating a customized API key, the permissions you can grant are limited to your own permission scope.
+For Project Admin creating a customized API key, the permissions you can grant are limited to your own permission scope.
 This ensures that each API key's capabilities align with the responsibilities and roles of its creator, maintaining a secure and controlled environment.

 create-customized-api-key